ameerwald/Beyond_blood_sugar/README.md

 | data   | This folder contains both datasets
 | figures  | Plots and tables of the results
 | output  |  Contains CSV files of results and metrics
-| models  | The saved topic model is here
+| models  | The saved models are here, folder is hidden due to size
 | src  | Py scripts
-| Uutils  | Functions used for the various py scripts
+| utils  | Functions used for the various py scripts

 ## To run the scripts

 1. Clone the repository, either on ucloud or something like worker2.
-2. From the command line, at the /data_science_exam/ folder level, run the following lines of code.
+2. From the command line, at the /Beyond_blood_sugar/ folder level, run the following lines of code.

 This will create a virtual environment and install the correct requirements.
 ```